cs01/termpair/docs/index.md

 Python: 3.6

+## How It Works

+TermPair is built with Python and leverages asynchronous paradigms, so it's efficient and snappy.
+It uses the [Bocadillo](https://bocadilloproject.github.io/) web framework on the backend.

-## Run Server
+### Run Server

-The server acts as a router between unix terminal broadcasting and the browser(s) that are remotely viewing the terminal.
+The server acts as a router between a unix terminal broadcasting and the browser(s) that are remotely viewing the terminal.

+It must be started before a terminal session can be broadcast.

 ```
 $ termpair serve